stitchlang/stitch/README.md

 ### The `=` character

-Consider making `=` a special character:
+I originally didn't have a special syntax for assigning variables, it use to be this:

 ```sh
 @set foo bar
 @set arch (uname -m)
 ```

-Versus
+But it seems like adding a special character `=` for variable assignment is worth both the special character and special syntax for readability.
 ```sh
 foo = bar
 arch = (uname -m)
 ```

-Which is more readable?
-There's also this variation:
+Note, I'm not sure but maybe this syntax would be more intiuitive?

 ```
 $foo = bar
 $arch = (uname -m)
 ```

-With this variation it would have to be clear that `$VAR = VALUE` is not a command, but a different syntax node.
-This would complicate the syntax of the language, but that complexity could be outweighed by the "readability" and "familiarity".

 ### Idea: Multiple debug/log formats